dell/common-github-actions/go-code-tester/README.md

 The `skip-test` is a regex and passed directly as the -skip option to the `go test` command.

-The `run-list` is a regex and passed directly as the -run option to the `go test` command.
+The `run-test` is a regex and passed directly as the -run option to the `go test` command.